andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Optimizing Content Format

 - **Prioritize Video Content**: Focus on producing video posts, as they consistently generate higher engagement than photos.
-- **Optimize Video Length**: Create videos longer than 15 seconds, since these tend to receive 2–3× more engagement than short clips.
+- **Optimize Video Length**: Create videos longer than 15 seconds, since these tend to receive 2–3× more engagement than short videos.
 Maintain high content quality and storytelling value since length alone does not guarantee performance.
 - **Content Duration Testing (A/B Testing)**: Post and compare videos with durations especially above 15 seconds (e.g., 15-30s, 30-45s) to identify the optimal balance between engagement, viewer retention, and cost efficiency.
 - **Refine Drivers Beyond Timing**: Since posting time is not a strong engagement factor, focus future optimizations on content type, duration, audience targeting, and creative execution.

 ### Maintaining & Expanding Collaborations

-- **Leverage Proven Influencers**: Consider allocating budget to continue collaborating with high-performing influencers such as Elziwai, Byon, and Guntur, especially for campaigns during high-traffic periods.
+- **Leverage Proven Collaborators**: Consider allocating budget to continue collaborating with high-performing collaborators such as Wilson Nate, Aubrey Evans, and Sportyanz Event.
 - **Sustain Engagement via Long-Term Partnerships**: Build ongoing collaboration programs instead of one-off campaigns to prevent post-peak engagement drops.
 - **Co-Branding Opportunities**: Consider partnering with complementary brands (e.g., sports events, hampers) that align with the brand image to expand audience reach.